Tracking COVID-19 in Lancaster County

 Risk Dial: mid-orange, high risk of COVID-19 spread and impact in the community

-Directed Health Measure: The current DHM is effective through November 24 and includes a mask requirement for all individuals ages 2 and older regardless of vaccination status.
+Directed Health Measure: The current DHM has been extended through 11:59 p.m.
+Thursday, December 23 and includes a mask requirement for all individuals ages 2 and older regardless of vaccination status.
 More information on the health measure and masks is available at lincoln.ne.gov/DHM and lincoln.ne.gov/mask.

 Vaccinations: The delta variant is circulating at high levels in Lancaster County and continues to impact the number of cases, hospitalizations, and deaths.
 Every person vaccinated creates needed protection for the community.
 LLCHD strongly urges everyone who is eligible to get vaccinated.
 Vaccination helps prevent severe illness, saves lives, and slows further spread of the virus.
 Residents age 5 and older are eligible to receive COVID-19 vaccine.
 Find a clinic near you at COVID19.lincoln.ne.gov.
 Walk-ins are welcome or schedule an appointment.
 Residents can also find a local pharmacy offering vaccinations at vaccines.gov or by texting their ZIP code to 438829.